zkopru-network/blind-find/README.md

 }
 ```

 Send the hub registry encoded in base64 to admin.
-Admin should then call [`admin addHub`](#Play-with-Admin-CLI) to add your hub registry to the merkle tree and commit it on chain, and then send you your hub registry along with the merkle proof encoded in base64.
+Admin should then call [`admin addHub`](#Play-with-Admin-CLI) to add your hub registry to the merkle tree and commit it on chain, and then send you back your hub registry along with the merkle proof encoded in base64.

 Set your hub registry along with the merkle proof encoded in base64 in your database.
 If the command succeeds, then registration is done.